cacophony-wj/licentia_black/ALTERNATES.md

 However, if you wish to indulge a different form of **NSFW** gameplay, alternate versions of the list are available.
 You can find them all at _Licentia's_ home on **MEGA** [here](https://mega.nz/folder/RawGxSQC#18F3HuX5i5MvXzsMb6ARGg).

 To install one of these files, you must extract them with an archive app such as _7zip_ or _WinRAR_ to a directory of your choice, then open the _Wabbajack_ app.
 Click the "Install From Disk" icon in the middle, and in the top box, browse to the location of the extracted `.wabbajack` file (such as `Licentia QUESTS.wabbajack`).
 Ignore the `json` files, all they are is a list of all the mods for each Profile.
+Then you set your directories just as described in the Primary Readme.

 Below I will briefly describe each of the lists.